-ValQ for Power BI has gained enormous traction in the past few months and here’s an update on the latest features and developments which are a part of ValQ 1.3 – currently available at the Power BI custom visual Marketplace.
+ValQ, Modern Visual Planning for Microsoft Power BI has gained enormous traction in the past few months, and here’s an update on the latest features and developments which are a part of ValQ 1.3 – currently available at the Power BI custom visual Marketplace.

-Version 1.3 delivers several new features and enhancements that enable better, faster and intuitive planning simulations.
-For example, we have write-back customization, handling multi-series data, exporting scenarios, conditional formatting at node level and many more.
+Version 1.3 delivers several new features and enhancements that enable better, faster, and intuitive planning simulations.
+For example, we have write-back customization, handling multi-series data, exporting scenarios, conditional formatting at the node level, and many more.

 Let’s look at each of them in detail.

 1) Writeback customization

 In the previous version, users were provided with the ability to writeback the simulation data to their native data warehouse – data across all nodes, and scenarios were labeled & loaded to the database.